conan-io/docs/devops/audit.rst

 Checking package vulnerabilities
 ================================

-The ``conan audit`` command is used to check for known vulnerabilities in your Conan packages.
+The ``conan audit`` command (introduced in Conan 2.14.0) is used to check for known vulnerabilities in your Conan packages.

 By default, Conan provides access to a ConanCenter provider, which is a public provider that checks for vulnerabilities in ConanCenter packages, which uses JFrog Advanced Security to scan packages.